Former Starbucks CEO considering independent White House bid

 “I am seriously thinking of running for president.
 I will run as a centrist independent,” Schultz said in an interview with CBS’ “60 Minutes.”

+Schultz, describing himself as a “lifelong Democrat,” said Americans were tired of the behavior of both the Republican and Democratic parties.

-Schultz said he had been a “lifelong Democrat” but criticized both the Republican and Democratic parties in the interview.
-“Both parties are consistently not doing what’s necessary on behalf of the American people and are engaged every single day in revenge politics,” Schultz told CBS.
+“We’re living at a most fragile time.
+Not only the fact that this president is not qualified to be the president, but the fact that both parties are consistently not doing what’s necessary on behalf of the American people and are engaged every single day in revenge politics,” Schultz told CBS.

+Democrats responded to his CBS interview with concern that Schultz would take votes away from the Democratic Party nominee.
+Julian Castro, a former U.S. housing official who launched a bid for the Democratic nomination earlier this month, told CNN he was worried an independent run by Schultz “would provide Donald Trump with his best hope of getting re-elected.”

-The Democratic Party in Schultz’s home state of Washington circulated on Twitter a photo of a Starbucks coffee cup with “Don’t Do it Howard!” scribbled on the side.”
+The Democratic Party in Schultz’s home state of Washington circulated on Twitter a photo of a Starbucks coffee cup with “Don’t Do it Howard!” scribbled on the side.

 The liberal-leaning Schultz, 65, is known for being outspoken on issues ranging from gay marriage to government gridlock.
 He announced in June he was stepping away from the coffee chain he built into a global powerhouse, fueling speculation about a possible presidential run.